 CBD Topicals

 Topical products combine CBD with standard skincare ingredients like beeswax and plant oils.
-These products can be applied to any joints or areas of the skin like the ears and paw pads.
+These products can be applied to any joints or areas of the skin, like the ears and paw pads.
 Because they only work where applied, CBD topicals work best for localized relief.

 How Do You Choose the Best Product For Your Cat?

-Just as you would when choosing a CBD product for yourself, you’ll need to do some research to pick the best supplement for your pet.
 Researching CBD products can be confusing, so here are some key points to keep in mind as you shop around:

 - While CBD oil is almost always hemp-derived, products labeled “hemp” or “hemp seed oil” are not CBD oil.
 They usually don’t contain CBD at all.

-- Studies have found that many CBD products are inaccurately labeled, so be sure to purchase high-quality CBD oil from a reputable brand (10).
-Quality CBD manufacturers will always provide certificates of analysis (CoAs) to back up their CBD and THC content claims.
+- Studies have found that many CBD products are inaccurately labeled, so be sure to purchase high-quality CBD oil from a reputable brand (13).
+Quality CBD manufacturers will always provide third-party certificates of analysis (CoAs) to back up their CBD and THC content claims.
 You should check these CoAs to ensure the product is labeled accurately.

 Dosage Tips